Miki Watanabe: Career

+Philanthropy

 Watanabe founded the School Aid Japan charity in 2001 to build schools and orphanages in Cambodia and Nepal.
 In Japan, Watanabe purchased an educational corporation which had been in financial difficulties due to the advice of Hirofumi Shimomura, a member of the House of Representatives and one of Shinzo Abe's aides.
-Later, a media belonging to the Asahi Newspaper reported that Watanabe made a female staff of its educational corporation his mistress, like a sexual tool, and abandoned her like garbage with only a notification of mobile e-mail.
-The educational corporate officer who sympathized with her was fired.

 Watanabe is a billboard of Seminar companies of LGAT with Ikujiro Nonaka, Jitsuro Terashima and others.
 Watanabe is giving opportunities of the high school lecture he owns to the presidents of LGAT.